The Fault in Our Stars

 Why widely assigned

 This Young Adult Fiction title, reads at middle-grade prose complexity, typically at grades 9–12.
-Written in the 2010s; pairs with curriculum units on mortality and grief.
+Written in the 2010s; pairs with curriculum units on mortality and grief; cited across 3 curriculum frameworks.

 Themes